“Be assured that it gives much more pain to the mind to be in debt,

 debt then read further.

-Know Where Your Money is Going and How to Spend it.
+Where Your Money is Going and How to Spend it

 spend.